mwoodhouse/buster-maven-plugin/README.md

 ### Configure plugin

 The plugin has 2 modes;

-- **With local buster server** where it will use a local running buster.
+* **With local buster server**, where it will use a local running buster.
 You need to start a buster server manually and use the desired browser to capture the tests, then run the buster test goal.
-- **With embedded buster server** where the plugin will start a buster server on a random port and use [PhantomJS](http://phantomjs.org/) as a headless browser to capture the tests.
+* **With embedded buster server**, where the plugin will start a buster server on a random port and use [PhantomJS](http://phantomjs.org/) as a headless browser to capture the tests.

 #### With local buster server